rickychhoukdean/pokemon-rewind/README.md

 4. Please let me know if you have any questions!

 ## Assumptions
-I've assumed only one backup is wanted therefore you can only create one backup at a time.
+I've assumed only one backup is wanted therefore you can only create one backup at a time. <br>
-If the user inputs no queries to search for it will return the entire database.
+If the user inputs no queries to search for it will return the entire database. <br>
-I didn't do too much styling for the app as I didn't want to go too far over three hours.
+I didn't do too much styling for the app as I didn't want to go too far over three hours. <br>
 I left in the db data in the server.js out for public as this is just a small file - normally I'd use process.env

 ## Demo